-NO Go to Interest expenses overseas in the next column.
-YES Read on.
+Go to Interest expenses overseas in the next column.

 Include interest you incurred on money borrowed within Australia to acquire income-producing assets used in your business, to finance business operations or to meet current business expenses.

 Do not include interest incurred in deriving rental income.
 Claim this at item 20 on your tax return (supplementary section).